-If you have the time, you can go by foot, bike, horse or cart on the Maramureș Heritage Trail to discover the village life first-hand.
+If you have the time when you visit Romania, you can go by foot, bike, horse, or cart on the Maramureș Heritage Trail to discover the village life first-hand.
 The Maramureș Heritage Trail is an 88-kilometer greenway, the first of its kind established in the northern side of Romania.
 It connects seven villages (Ocna Șugatag, Budești, Breb, Hoteni, Hărnicești, Desești, and Mara), representative to the culture and way of life in Maramureș.

 38. The Merry Cemetery

-Another example of craftsmanship is the Merry Cemetery, located in Săpânța, Maramureș.
+Another example of craftsmanship is the Merry Cemetery (Cimitirul Vesel), located in Săpânța, Maramureș.
 It is unlike any other cemetery: all its wooden crosses are painted in lively colors and they have funny descriptions of the lives of those who passed away.

 It is believed that the local Dacian culture had an influence on the creation of the Merry Cemetery.
 The Dacians believed the soul was immortal and that death was a joyful moment, not a sad one.
-Discover more about the Merry Cemetery through the video below:
+Before you visit Romania, discover more about the Merry Cemetery through the video below: